wiml/derlite/README.rst

 The entire encoded object must fit in a ``bytes`` object;
 there is no support for streaming either during encoding or decoding.

-Parsing structures with optionals, explicit tags, etc., requires fairly verbose and tedious code.
-This could be improved.

-Encoding unicode strings correctly is extremely finicky, since each specification has a different set of rules about which of the many string types can be used, and each implementation community has a different set of unwritten rules required for interoperability.
-It would be nice to be able to bundle these rules up into an object or class which each user of DERlite can create for their particular needs.

 Usage Example
 =============